 - Apply.
 Fill out an application and wait to get approved.
 Be ready to provide financial documents to show your eligibility and to deal with the full lending process, including home appraisals and the like.

 - Avoid applying for other loans.
-Changes to your credit during underwriting can be a big red flag, so don’t apply for other loans after you apply and before the refinance is finalized.
+Changes to your credit during underwriting can be a big red flag, so don’t attempt to go after other loans before the refinance is finalized.

 Can you refinance your primary mortgage when you have a second mortgage?

 Typically, your primary lender has the first claim if you default on your mortgage, with the second mortgage lender having the second claim.
-If you refinance your primary mortgage, your second mortgage will become the oldest loan against the home, giving the second lender first claim in the event of default.
+If you refinance your primary mortgage, your second mortgage will become the oldest loan against the home, giving the second lender first claim in foreclosing on it.

 Most mortgage lenders don’t like that.
 To refinance your primary mortgage, you’ll usually need to get the second lender to agree to resubordination, ceding the first claim in the event of default to the primary lender again.
 Some lenders won’t be willing to resubordinate.
 If they are, it usually means you’ll be paying fees.

 Options when resubordination is denied

 If your home equity lender says no to resubordination but you still want to refinance, one solution would be to pay off the second loan, if you have the resources or possibly through a cash-out refinance.